Yattabyte/nSuite/src/Uninstaller/README.md

 It uses the Windows GDI library for rendering.

-On its own, this application is useless, though it can be mostly tested stand-alone if compiled in debug mode.

 This application has 2 (two) resources embedded within it:
   - IDI_ICON1		the application icon
   - IDR_MANIFEST	the installer manifest (attributes, strings, instructions)